gvwilson/sdxpy/src/layout/index.md

 Conversely,
 its output must be a subset of what the old code produced so that whatever is downstream from it won't be surprised.
-Thinking in these terms leads to a methodology called [%i "design by contract" "software design!design by contract" %][%g design_by_contract "design by contract" %][%/i%].
+Thinking in these terms leads to the methodology called [%i "design by contract" "software design!design by contract" %]design by contract[%/i%] first discussed in [%x oop %].

 </div>